influxdata/docs-v2/content/influxdb/clustered/write-data/line-protocol/client-libraries.md

 ## Run the example

-To run the sample and write the data to your InfluxDB Cloud Dedicated database, enter the following command in your terminal:
+To run the sample and write the data to your InfluxDB Clustered database, enter the following command in your terminal:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}